Codeglee/codeglee.github.io/_posts/2022-03-23-an-automation-approach-pt1.markdown

 **Footnotes:**

-[^1]: _Relying on live networking makes our UI tests more realistic but also more prone to failure in case of outages, changes in contract at a separate cadence than the app tests etc. Be aware it also puts additional resource pressure on your backend.
+[^1]: _Relying on live networking makes our UI tests more realistic but also more prone to failure in case of outages, unexpected delays, changes in contract at a separate cadence than the app tests etc. Be aware it also puts additional resource pressure on your backend.
 If this is an issue, moving to an offline-mock based networking approach can be a good choice but with its own tradeoffs._